albertintech/apai/docs/judiciary/fjbaa/policy-rationale.md

 The result is a confirmation process where obstruction becomes strategically irrational rather than strategically dominant.
 Under the current system, an opposition Senate that blocks a nominee pays no institutional price -- the seat simply remains vacant.
 Under the Act, an opposition Senate that rejects an entire slate triggers presidential resubmission within thirty days, with the rejected nominees excluded from the next slate.
 The opposition has gained nothing: it faces a new slate, now potentially without the moderate candidates it might have preferred from the first one.
 Repeated rejection exhausts the exclusion mechanism after two consecutive rejections, allowing the president to resubmit anyone.
 The structural incentive favors engagement from the first slate onward.

-*Bloc STAR voting mechanism.* The scored voting method -- each senator assigns each nominee a score of 0 through 5, with aggregate scores determining selection -- serves multiple structural purposes.
+*Bloc STAR voting mechanism.* Bloc STAR is a multi-winner scored voting method in which each senator assigns each nominee a score of 0 through 5, and available positions are filled one at a time through sequential rounds.
+In each round, aggregate scores identify two finalists, a mandatory automatic runoff determines which finalist is preferred by more senators, the winner is confirmed, and the process repeats among the remaining nominees until all positions are filled.
+This structure serves multiple structural purposes.

 First, it permits expression of degrees of support.
 Binary votes (yea/nay) force senators into all-or-nothing positions.
 Scored voting allows a senator to signal strong support for one nominee (5), qualified acceptance of another (3), and opposition to a third (0) -- within the same vote.
 This granularity reduces the incentive for bloc opposition because it gives minority-party senators a meaningful way to influence outcomes.